-All ongoing and fixed-term staff are required to participate in PPR (Performance Planning & Review) training prior to participating in their first formal PPR discussion to ensure they understand the principles, purposes and practice of PPR at the University.
+All ongoing and fixed-term staff are required to participate in PPR (Performance Planning and Review) training prior to participating in their first formal PPR conversation to ensure they understand the principles, purposes and practice of PPR at the University.

-New PPR supervisors need to attend PPR supervisor training before they have their first formal PPR discussion with their staff.
-Others who have not yet had the opportunity to attend the training or want to refresh their PPR supervision skills are also welcome to attend.
-Four sessions are held each year – in February and early-March and in September and October, as all formal PPR discussions need to take place between 1 October and 31 March to develop PPR goals for the latter year.
+PPR supervisors need to attend PPR supervisor training before they have their first formal PPR conversation with their staff.
+Those who want to refresh their PPR supervision skills are also welcome to attend.
+Four sessions are held each year – in February and early-March and in October – as all formal PPR discussions need to take place between 1 October 2015 and 31 March 2016 to develop PPR goals for 2016.
 Monitoring participation in PPR is undertaken in early April.

 Online induction for new staff

-Online induction helps familarise you with your new employer.
-It also outlines the University's strategic goals, provides information about how the University operates and how it fits together, and indicates our future directions.
-This training will help answer questions you may have concerning conditions of employment, information about your work environment and resources available to you during your initial and ongoing employment.
+Online induction helps familiarise you with USC.
+It also outlines our strategic goals, provides information about how we operate and fit together, and indicates our future directions.
+This training will answer questions you might have concerning conditions of employment, information about your work environment and resources available to you during your initial and ongoing employment.

 At USC, we appreciate that our staff are our greatest assets.
 We are proud of their achievements.
 Each year, through the Vice-Chancellor and President’s Awards for Excellence, exceptional achievements are recognised and rewarded in the key areas of: learning and teaching; research; engagement; and service.
 For each Award category, $5000 is made available to the recipients to support their professional development.